 Celebrities and famous people who deal with substance abuse suffer the same as the average person.
 It is easy to dismiss substance abuse or alcoholism in celebrities, or an extremely wealthy person entering alcohol rehab as not serious when splashed across the pages of a magazine, for it may be hard for us to relate.
 The fact is that addiction and alcoholism do not differentiate between celebrities and normal people – the signs and symptoms, the struggles and obstacles are all the same.
 Money does not buy recovery and sobriety.

 If there are lessons we can take from Mary’s story they are:

 - No one who suffers from substance abuse or mental illness is alone; there are thousands of others in every race, shape and ethnic group also suffering.

 - Drug and alcohol rehab can help and can prevent a tragedy.
 Individuals should seek help, continuously if necessary, to find their path to recovery.
 It is never too late to start the recovery process.

 - Substance abuse coupled with mental illness can be extremely serious and dangerous.
 Do not be ashamed to admit you suffer from a disease – addiction and cancer both require treatment.

 If you or someone you love needs a helping hand to overcome drug abuse or addiction, please call us today.
 We have a women’s drug and alcohol rehab program designed to treat the unique needs of women during recovery.
-Destination Hope: The Women’s Program is a full service alcohol abuse, drug addiction, and women’s health treatment facility in Florida for women who suffer from substance abuse and mental health disorders.
+Destination Hope is a full-service alcohol abuse, drug addiction, and women’s health treatment facility in Florida for women who suffer from substance abuse and mental health disorders.